 Three important tools for keeping track

-One of the keys to graduating in whatever time-frame your student has planned is keeping track of his progress.
+One of the keys to graduating in whatever time-frame your student has planned is keeping track of their progress.
 Unfortunately, many students randomly take courses, or blindly accept the advice of others, without any understanding of why they are taking certain courses or what they need to do to complete their degree.
-Your student should listen to the advice he receives, but should be able to weigh it based on his own understanding of requirements.
+Your student should listen to the advice they receive, but should be able to weigh it based on their own understanding of requirements.

-So how does your student find out what he needs to do?
-There are three tools available at most colleges that can help him.
-Your student should learn early in his college career what is available and consult these tools often.
+So how does your student find out what they need to do?
+There are three tools available at most colleges that can help.
+Your student should learn early in their college career what is available and consult these tools often.

 The degree audit – A degree audit is an analysis of your student’s academic progress toward a degree.
-It helps your student monitor where he is and what he still needs to do to complete his requirements.
+It helps your student monitor where they are and what still needs to be done to complete requirements.
 The degree audit is usually computer generated and maintained by the Registrar’s Office, but an unofficial version may be available to students online.
-The audit is an important planning tool to help your student keep track of his progress.
-He should consult his audit once each semester – usually when planning his course schedule for the following semester.
+The audit is an important planning tool to help your student keep track of academic progress.
+Your student should consult their audit once each semester – usually when planning a course schedule for the following semester.

 What information should your student find?

-As your student progresses through his college career, he will learn more about the curriculum and requirements and be better able to determine what he needs to do.
-Consulting the three sources above will help him get a head start and will help requirements become more clear over time.
+As your student progresses through their college career, they will learn more about the curriculum and requirements and be better able to determine what they need to do.
+Consulting the three sources above will help your student get a head start and will help requirements become more clear over time.
 But what information should your student be seeking?
 For students at most colleges, requirements fall into four or five areas.

 - Students must complete a required number of credits or units to graduate.
 This is often about 120 credits, but may vary by institution.